ClairePriceGitHub/team-profile-generator/README.md

 The application uses Jest for running unit tests and Inquirer for collecting input from the user.
 Validation of the command-line inputs has also been included to ensure correct input formats.

 On completion of the project I have developed my knowledge of uses for Jest and Inquirer specifically, and also become more familiar with using regex for validation.
+Building on the starter code has allowed me to understand how to piece together a project which dynamically creates a HTML webpage.

 ## Installation Instructions
 To install neccessary dependancies run the command below.
 Versions used are Jest 29.7.0 and Inquirer 6.5.2